jessgrinberg/movieblog/README.md

 #Phirst Motion

-Phirst motion is a rails app, allowing users to post movies, get reviews and follow signed up users.
+Phirst motion is a rails app, allowing users to post movies, get reviews and follow each others to network.

 ## Motivation